Oil and Fat in Pizza Dough: Science, Effects, and Usage

 In pizza dough, fat can also help prevent moisture from toppings from migrating into the dough during baking, particularly from the sauce.
 This reduces the likelihood of forming an un-baked layer of dough, known as the ‘gum line,’ between the pizza base and the sauce.

 Another benefit of fat is its lubricating effect, which adds extensibility to the dough.
-In lower amounts (0-3%), fat can improve oven spring and increase volume by making the gluten structure more extensible and less resistant.
+In lower amounts (0-3%), fat can improve oven spring and increase volume by making the gluten structure more extensible.

 Fat also influences the dough after baking, particularly by slowing down starch retrogradation – the primary process responsible for staling in baked goods.
 By “coating” the starch granules, fat delays this process, and helps extend the shelf life of baked products.